jessica-sie/DSA/week6/README.md

 ##### Base Case

 ##### General Case
-Define what is the base case

-What is the general case

-Simulate with various inputs

-Implement in code (give proper comment for each line): iterative vs recursion

-converting infix to postfix notation
+converting infix to postfix notation with recursion and iteration

 jessica sie 2502053653